Fused filament fabrication: Print head kinematics

 The majority of fused filament printers follow the same basic design.
 A flat bed is used as the starting point for the print workpiece.
 A gantry above this carries the moving print head.
 The gantry design is optimized for movement mostly in the horizontal X & Y directions, with a slow climb in the Z direction as the piece is printed.
 Stepper motors drive the movement through either leadscrews or toothed belt drives.
-It is common, owing to the differences in movement speed, to use toothed belts for the X,Y drives and a leadscrew for Z. Some machines also have X axis movement on the gantry, but move the bed (and print job) for Y. As, unlike laser cutters, head movement speeds are low, stepper motors are universally used and there is no need to use servomotors instead.
+It is common, owing to the differences in movement speed, to use toothed belts for the X, Y drives and a leadscrew for Z. Some machines also have X axis movement on the gantry, but move the bed (and print job) for Y. As, unlike laser cutters, head movement speeds are low, stepper motors are universally used and there is no need to use servomotors instead.

 Many printers, originally those influenced by the RepRap project, make extensive use of 3D printed components in their own construction.
 These are typically printed connector blocks with a variety of angled holes, joined by cheap steel threaded rod.
 This makes a construction that is cheap and easy to assemble, easily allows non-perpendicular framing joints, but does require access to a 3D printer.
 The notion of 'bootstrapping' 3D printers like this has been something of a dogmatic theme within the RepRap designs.
 The lack of stiffness in the rod also requires either triangulation, or gives the risk of a gantry structure that flexes and vibrates in service, reducing print quality.

-Many machines now use box-like semi-enclosed frames of either laser-cut plywood, plastic, pressed steel sheet and more recently aluminum extrusions.
+Many machines, especially commercial machines such as the Bambu X1, Ultimaker S Series and Creality K2, now use box-like semi-enclosed frames of either laser-cut plywood, plastic, pressed steel sheet and more recently aluminum extrusions.
 These are cheap, rigid and can also be used as the basis for an enclosed print volume, allowing temperature control within it to control warping of the print job.

 A handful of machines use polar coordinates instead, usually machines optimized to print objects with circular symmetry.
 These have a radial gantry movement and a rotating bed.
 Although there are some potential mechanical advantages to this design for printing hollow cylinders, their different geometry and the resulting non-mainstream approach to print planning still keeps them from being popular as yet.
 Although it is an easy task for a robot's motion planning to convert from Cartesian to polar coordinates, gaining any advantage from this design also requires the print slicing algorithms to be aware of the rotational symmetry from the outset.